Tudor Gunasekara: Political career

 Gunasekara entered active politics in Sri Lanka during the late 1960s as the United National Party Chief Organiser for the Mahara electorate.
-In the 1970 General Elections, he contested from the United National Party but was defeated.
-Gunasekara once again contested the 1977 General Elections and was elected as Member of Parliament for Mahara.
-In 1978, he was appointed District Minister for Gampaha in President JR Jayawardene's government.
-He was subsequently appointed United National Party Chief Organiser for the Gampaha and Attanagalla Electorates.
-Consequently, Gunasekara is known to have held the position of chief organiser for the United National Party in three electorates at the same time.
-In early 1983 Gunasekara resigned as District Minister for Gampaha and as the member for Mahara.
+In the general elections of 1970, he ran for parliament as a candidate of the UNP but was defeated.
+Gunasekara contested once again in 1977 and was elected to the Parliament of Sri Lanka for Mahara electorate.
+In 1978, he was appointed District Minister for Gampaha in President J. R. Jayewardene's government.
+He was subsequently appointed UNP Chief Organiser for the Gampaha and Attanagalla electorates.
+As a result, Gunasekara is known to have held the position of chief organiser for the UNP in three different electorates at the same time.
+In early 1983, Gunasekara resigned from his seat in parliament and his position as District Minister for Gampaha.

 Diplomatic career

-In President Chandrika Kumaratunga's government, Gunasekara was appointed the first Sri Lanka Ambassador to Poland.
+In 2000, during the government of President Chandrika Kumaratunga, Gunasekara was appointed as the first Sri Lankan Ambassador to Poland.
 Consequently, he also served as the Head of the Sri Lankan Mission to Bulgaria, Romania and Hungary.
-During this time, Gunasekara played an important role in promoting Ceylon tea, tourism and strengthening Sri Lanka's diplomatic relations with Eastern European countries.
-Gunasekara has been a member of several Sri Lanka Parliamentary Delegations to India, Indonesia, Japan and the United Kingdom to strengthen and promote the country's regional and international relations.
+During his time in office, Gunasekara played an important role in promoting Ceylon tea, tourism and strengthening Sri Lanka's diplomatic relations with Eastern European countries.
+Gunasekara was a member of several Sri Lankan Parliamentary Delegations to India, Indonesia, Japan and the United Kingdom to strengthen and promote the country's regional and international relations.

-Family life
+Personal life

 Gunasekara married Chandra Perera, daughter of Albert and Karuna Perera, in 1962.
-Albert Perera was the Chairman and Managing Director of City Cabs, one of the leading taxi companies in Sri Lanka in the early 1950 to 1970s.
-They have two children, Dayanganie and Hiran.
+Albert Perera was the Chairman and Managing Director of City Cabs, one of the leading taxi companies in Sri Lanka from the early 1950s to the 1970s.
+The couple had two children, Dayanganie and Hiran.

-Death

-Tudor Gunasekara died on 29 August 2021 at age 86.
+Tudor Gunasekara died on 29 August 2021 at the age of 86.
 He had undergone treatment at a private hospital in Colombo after testing positive for COVID-19.